nexmo-community/vonage-events-swift/README.md

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

 This is a Swift project that uses [Vapor](vapor.codes) to create a website displays data that is posted to it.
 It can be used as the [Event URL](https://developer.nexmo.com/voice/voice-api/webhook-reference#event-webhook) for your voice Vonage application.
+It is currently deployed: https://vonage-events.herokuapp.com

 ## Welcome to Vonage